Sunil-dope/happi/README.md

-happi is AIML discord bot.
+Happi is a discord bot.
+Specialy designed for school students.

 ## Bot commands
 ### Time Table